hughobrien/psu-constitution/README.md

 	3. Oversee the count and announce the official results of the elections.

-3. Under Article 10: Electoral and Referenda Board, there shall be an ERB to liaise with the Returning Officer in the running of Elections and Referenda of the Union.
+3. Following from Article 10: Electoral and Referenda Board, there shall be an ERB to liaise with the Returning Officer in the running of Elections and Referenda of the Union.

 4. The membership of the Electoral and Referenda Board shall be: